adamkpickering/adamkpickering.github.io/content/on-ansible.md

 In part I we examined how Ansible was designed to be a declarative tool, and how better tools for the declarative paradigm have recently emerged.
-In this part we look at how Ansible might be used to complement these tools, as a glue language (same idea as shell).
-We make the assertion that for this type of task, Ansible would have better been designed as a Python library.
-Its problems are ones that Python has already so elegantly solved.
+As we discussed (**check**), design decisions were made that optimized it for the declarative paradigm; these decisions include the use of YAML and Jinja2 as a basis for the language.
+As we show in this part, these design decisions result in problems such as poor readablilty and debuggability when one must step outside of the declarative paradigm into the procedural paradigm.
+I make the assertion that, given how common it is to need to do procedural things, Ansible would have been better written as a Python library, given that Python already excels at this type of task.

 ## Looping